bkleinen/bkleinen.github.io/classes/ws2018/info2/schedule/index.md

 wide_layout: true
 ---

-## Very very first draft / Tentative Schedule - Lab Topics are subject to change!
+## Tentative Schedule - Lab Topics are subject to change!
 Lab Assignments not linked here have not been released for this term yet and might be changed.